MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-location-auditing.md

 ### Location tracking events

-The Geolocation Tracking records will be created in the following scenarios:
+The geolocation tracking records will be created in the following scenarios:

-1.	**On log in** - When a user logs in to the Field Service mobile app, geolocation tracking records are created as the system figures out where the user is, and then it stops when the user stops moving.
+1. **On sign-in** - When a user signs in to the Field Service mobile app, geolocation tracking records are created as the system figures out where the user is, and then it stops when the user stops moving.
-2.	**On move** - If the user moves away from his or her location more than 800 meters, it will create tracking records every 60 seconds (or your custom refresh internal) until he or she stops moving.
+2. **On move** - If the user moves away from their location more than 800 meters, it will create tracking records every 60 seconds (or your custom refresh interval) until they stop moving.
-3.	**On stop after moving** - When the user comes in a still position after moving, it will create a few more tracking records as it settles and then it stops, before creating new records when location changes again.
+3. **On stop after moving** - When the user comes to a still position after moving, it will create a few more tracking records as it settles and then it stops, before creating new records when location changes again.

-The above events only apply within the tracking start and end times and the location checking frequency is per the “Refresh Interval”.
+The above events only apply within the tracking start and end times and the location checking frequency is per the “Refresh Interval.”

 ## Step 2.
 Allow Field Service mobile to access your location

 After enabling location tracking on the scheduler's side, make sure it's enabled and working on the mobile device side.

 On a mobile device, sign into the Dynamics 365 Field Service mobile app.
 When prompted, allow the Field Service app to access your location while using the app.
 You may need to launch and sign into the app again to be prompted for location.
-Ensure Location is toggled to Yes in Settings in the mobile app.
+Ensure Location is toggled to *Yes* in the mobile app settings.

 > [!div class="mx-imgBorder"]
 > ![Simulated device showing Field Service mobile app, with the "Allow Field Service to use your location" prompt.](./media/mobile-2020-location-auditing-enable.png)